sivulich/almaFintechDemo/readme.md

  - Transfers cant be modified.
  - Transfers must be to and from accounts of the same currency.
  - Transfers can only be reverted from a receiving account.

-### Admin

-Admin user can access an administration panel at localhost:8000/admin to manage user creation and accounts with a simple GUI.